 This buckwheat pillow demonstrates no odors and doesn’t feature any pesticides or chemicals, so you won’t have to worry about allergies or other issues.
 It’s a strong option for side sleepers, back sleepers, and stomach sleepers due to its high level of firmness, and it’s available at a very fair and reasonable price too.
 All in all, if you’re looking for a strong, solid buckwheat pillow, this is a great option to choose.

-Next up on our list of the best buckwheat pillows, we have the EMOOR Natural Buckwheat Husk Pillow.
+Next up on our list of the best buckwheat pillows, we have the Sobakawa Traditional Buckwheat Pillow.
 While all of the buckwheat pillows listed above have been made in the USA, this one comes to us from Japan, which is actually the home of the buckwheat pillow.
 Plenty of American brands are making high quality buckwheat pillows, but if you want to go right to the source and get an authentic Japanese model, this is the best one currently available.

 This buckwheat pillow is very comfortable and enjoyable to use.
 It offers strong and satisfying levels of support, able to aid those who struggle with migraines, tensions, aches, and snoring.
 It’s also got some of the best breathability, temperature control, and moisture absorption of any buckwheat pillow on the market, so you won’t have to worry about waking up on a hot or sweaty pillow, even on the warmest of nights.

 On the downside, due to the fact that this buckwheat pillow is made in Japan, its price is a little higher than what you might expect to pay for an American equivalent.
 It’s also only available in custom sizes, so it can be difficult to find extra covers as the standard sizes won’t quite fit these pillows as well.
-On the plus side, however, purchasers of this buckwheat pillow can choose from a wide range of colors and patterned covers when placing their order, with some very stylish options to choose from.
+On the plus side, however, purchasers of this buckwheat pillow can get adjustable support that cradles and properly aligns the head and neck for maximum comfort at night.

 Our Budget Pick for this list of best buckwheat pillows is the JOERRES Buckwheat Pillow.
 A very interesting and affordable pillow for people in need of extra support, this model is formed in a long, narrow, slender shape, so it’s a bit different to some of the larger and chunkier pillows we’ve seen above.
 It’s also the most lightweight option on our list.